-A total of 19 percent of Washington, DC’s area is made up of parks that are popular for hiking, and biking, while its waterfront areas are ideal for canoeing and paddle boating.
+A total of 19 percent of Washington, DC’s area is made up of parks that are popular for hiking, and biking, while its waterfront areas are ideal for canoeing and paddle boating and watching the beautiful cherry blossoms in summer.
 The National Mall is known as a spot for protests, pigeons, monuments, and museums, but it is also a great place for a picnic, a jog, or a game of Frisbee.
 In the winter, visitors can enjoy ice skating outside of the National Gallery of Art, while in the summer visitors can enjoy a mule-drawn canal boat ride through the Chesapeake and Ohio Canal National Historical Park.

 Washington, DC is busiest in the summer months so reservations are highly recommended for ensuring suitable accommodations, though rates can be at their highest.
 Georgetown and West End offer the most expensive accommodations, while the somewhat overlooked Capitol Hill area has some great smaller hotels and local bed and breakfasts.
 Hot dogs straight from a stand is a culinary tradition, as is fresh crabs and fish from the Waterfront area, though cuisine from nearly any country in the world can be savored here.